The Danger of Driving: Car Accidents

-As the United States of America’s population breaches 300 million people in 2010, transportation continues to be an essential aspect of daily life.
+In modern society, transportation continues to be an essential aspect of daily life.
 For many people, that means getting behind the wheel of a motor vehicle and driving.
-But with so many drivers on the roads, busy highways and plenty of potential distractions, car accidents seem to be inevitable and a very serious risk to consider (see statistic on side).
+But with so many drivers on the roads, busy highways and plenty of potential distractions, car accidents seem to be inevitable and a very serious risk to consider.

 There are many reasons why a car accident could happen—inclement weather conditions, distracted driving and driving under the influence are a few—but they may be avoidable if you take proper care with your driving habits.
 A responsible driver may be able to save time, money, frustration and preserve their health by being knowledgeable and practice safe driving.